Slide 1 of 32

 Brownie Sundae at Brewster's Beer Garden in Petaluma.
 (Photo by Heather Irwin)

-Keep the beer flowing and the food coming at The Block, an open air food truck market and beer garden.
-The industrial - yet warm and welcoming - space features a rotating cast of local food trucks paired with small production craft beers, an Italian soda bar, games, fire pits and fun for all ages.
-Firetrail Pizza is the "house truck" serving up localvore wood-fired pizza (go for the old school Margherita, $21).
-Other food trucks rotate nightly, including Gator's Rustic Burgers, which serves burgers from cattle raised outside of Yellowstone, the Fig Rig, operated by the famed girl & the fig, and Caribbean Spices, which serves filling Haitian food.
-(Photo by Heather Irwin)
+Saturday, 8 pm, Food Truck Frenzy: Keep the beer flowing and the food coming at The Block, an open air food truck market and beer garden.
+The industrial, yet warm and welcoming, space features a rotating cast of local food trucks paired with small production craft beers, an Italian soda bar, games, fire pits and fun for all ages.
+Firetrail Pizza is the "house truck" serving up localvore wood-fired pizza (go for the old school Margherita).
+Other food trucks rotate nightly, including Gator's Rustic Burgers, which serves burgers from cattle raised outside of Yellowstone; the Fig Rig, operated by the famed girl & the fig; and Caribbean Spices, which serves filling Haitian food.
+(Heather Irwin)

 Firetrail Pizza at The Block in Petaluma.
 (Photo by Heather Irwin)

 Buttermilk fried chicken sandwich with cucumber salad at The Bodega food truck at The Block in Petaluma.
-(Photo by Heather Irwin)
+(Heather Irwin)

-"Friendly folks, mean drinks," is the motto at Jamison's Roaring Donkey, better known as "The Donkey" by regulars.
-The casual, farmhouse-themed bar is a popular spot with industry folks post-work and locals seeking craft cocktails.
+Saturday, 10:30 pm, Nightcap Donkey Style: "Friendly folks, mean drinks," is the motto at Jamison's Roaring Donkey, locally known as the "The Donkey."
+The casual, farmhouse-themed bar is a popular spot with wine/food industry folks after work, and locals seeking craft cocktails.
 The Donkey specializes in - you guessed it - mule cocktails.
-They offer 12 types of speciality mules, including the perfect nightcap mule, the Cafe Burro: cinnamon infused tequila, coffee liqueur and lime ($8).
-They also offer barrel aged cocktails, including the Jamison Aged, which is aged in a Beringer cabernet sauvignon barrel for a year ($8) - guaranteed to help you sleep well.
+They offer 12 types of speciality mules, including the perfect nightcap mule, the Cafe Burro: cinnamon infused tequila, coffee liqueur and lime.
+They also serve barrel aged cocktails, including the Jamison Aged, which is aged in a Beringer cabernet sauvignon barrel for a year - guaranteed to help you sleep well.

-The newly renovated downtown Acre Coffee is a stylish place to recover from your barrel-infused sleep.
-A self-described "new California coffee" shop, it's chock full of hipsters on their laptops and hippies reading the New York Times.
-Order a classic drip coffee or a decadent mocha, paired with one of their signature donuts or a fresh chocolate croissant made that morning.
+Sunday 9 am, Third Wave Brew: The downtown Acre Coffee is a stylish place to recover from your barrel-infused sleep.
+A self-described "new California coffee" shop, it's usually packed with people on their laptops or reading the New York Times.
+Order a classic drip coffee or a decadent mocha, paired with one of their signature donuts or a chocolate croissant made that morning.

 Delicious donuts at Acre Coffee in Petaluma.
-(Photo by Kent Porter)
+(Kent Porter)

-McEvoy Ranch produces some of the most acclaimed olive oil in the world - and they are nestled on the outskirts of downtown Petaluma, just west of the city.
-Offering more than just olive oil, they also make wine and beautifully scented skincare products.
-The Ranch is open to the public at select times, so make a reservation for their At Our Table Tasting ($30 per person).
-They'll welcome you to their vast, photogenic property, for a relaxing experience in their outdoor tasting space.
-The tasting includes an olive oil and small bite tasting paired with their current wine releases.
+Sunday 11 am, Olive Petaluma: McEvoy Ranch, producers of acclaimed olive oil, are located on the outskirts of downtown Petaluma, just west of the city.
+Offering more than just olive oil, the ranch also produces wine and scented skincare products.
+It is open to the public at select times - make a reservation for their At Our Table Tasting, which includes olive oil and small bites paired with their current wine releases, served at an outdoor dining space.
 A relaxing way to wrap up a trip to Petaluma.

-Originally built in 1923, Hotel Petaluma recently underwent an extensive renovation, creating a boutique hotel that is art deco chic with a touch of romance.
-Centrally located downtown, the property has 91 guest rooms, which are pet friendly and feature Keurig coffee machines and views of either downtown Petaluma or the Petaluma River.
-Common rooms are elegantly designed with a retro feel, there are also suites available.
+Where to Stay - Hotel Petaluma: Originally built in 1923, Hotel Petaluma recently underwent an extensive renovation, creating a boutique hotel that is art deco chic with a touch of romance.
+Centrally located downtown, the property has 91 guest rooms, which are pet friendly and offer views of either downtown Petaluma or the Petaluma River.
+Common rooms are elegantly designed with a retro feel.
 Attached to the hotel is the locally owned Barber Cellars wine tasting room and the Shuckery bistro that focuses on fresh seafood and craft cocktails.
-Rates start at $114.
-(Photo by Rebecca Chotkowski)
+(Rebecca Chotkowski)

 Hotel Petaluma's spacious lobby has its original tile flooring and imposing fireplace, with an antique baby grand piano guests are welcome to play.
 (Photo by Rebecca Chotkowski)

-Located just a few blocks west of downtown, the Metro Hotel & Cafe is a self-described "little trip to Paris in Sonoma County."
-The 140 year old building is eccentric and chock full of French antiques collected by the owners.
+Where to Stay - Metro Hotel & Cafe: Located just a few blocks west of downtown, the Metro Hotel & Cafe is a "little trip to Paris in Sonoma County."
+The 140 year old building is eccentric and stocked with French antiques collected by the owners.
 The guest rooms vary in size and shape, and include three Airstream trailers, which provide guests seeking a retro retreat just that, complete with astroturf lawns and pink flamingos.
 Main hotel rooms feature large bathrooms with clawfoot tubs and charming decor.
-They offer self serve continental breakfast in their on-site cafe.
+They offer continental breakfast in their on-site cafe.
 For dinner, pop next door to Quinua Cocina Peruana, a contemporary Peruvian restaurant.
-Rates start at $109.